tamarkolodny/academic-kickstart/content/authors/admin/_index.md

 <div style='text-align:justify'>
 <h1>Bio</h1>
-Roy Schwartz is a research scientist at the <a href="http://allennlp.org/" target="_blank">AllenNLP team</a> at the Allen institute for AI and at <a href="http://www.cs.washington.edu/" target="_blank">the school of computer science and engineering</a> at The University of Washington.
+Roy Schwartz is a research scientist at the <a href="http://allennlp.org/" target="_blank">AllenNLP team</a> at the Allen institute for AI and at <a href="http://www.cs.washington.edu/" target="_blank">the school of computer science and engineering</a> at The University of Washington, where he was a postdoc working with <a href="https://homes.cs.washington.edu/~nasmith/" target="_blank">Noah A. Smith</a> in 2016-2019.
 He will be joining  <a href="http://www.cs.huji.ac.il" target="_blank">the School of Computer Science and Engineering</a> faculty of The Hebrew University of Jerusalem in September 2020.
 Roy completed his Ph.D. at the School of Computer Science and EngineeringThe Hebrew University of Jerusalem, where he worked with <a href="http://www.cs.huji.ac.il/~arir" target="_blank">Prof. Ari Rappoport</a>.